 Fig. 13.
-Part of trace with 3DES encryption, filtered with $f{lowpass}=8$ MHz, $f{highpass}=50~\mathrm{kHz}$
+Part of trace with 3DES encryption, filtered with $f{lowpass}=8~\mathrm{MHz}$, $f{highpass}=50~\mathrm{kHz}$

 The three marked peaks seemingly appear at the end of one complete Single-DES and are thus promising candidates as alignment patterns.
 Consequently, we conduct a CPA on demodulated traces aligned to each of these peaks, where we consider the Hamming distance between the DES registers (L_0, R_0) and (L_1, R_1) , i.e, the state before and after the first round of the first Single-DES.
 It turns out that for the second peak, results are generally most conclusive.
-Figure 14 shows the correlation for all eight DES 4-bit S-Box outputs for L=150000 traces, where the correlation coefficient for the correct subkey is highlighted and the horizontal lines indicate the theoretical noise level $\frac{4}{\sqrt{L}}$ (cf. [18]).
-For S-Box 1 and 3, correlation peaks with maximum amplitude for the correct key candidate occur at a position which we consider as the start point of the first DES.
-This result allows us to reduce the number of possible candidates for the complete key k_1 from 56 bit to 44 bit.
+When performing a standard CPA with L=150000 traces, correlation peaks with maximum amplitude for the correct key candidate for S-Box 1 and 3 occur at a position which we consider as the start point of the first DES.